ui/stamps-api-docs/source/stamps_api.rst

 A. Request
 -----------------------------

-You can cancel the awarded stamps added through the API above.
+You can cancel the awarded stamps added through the API above with this API call.

 ==================== =========== =========================
 Parameter            Required    Description